gongzix/NeuroClips/README.md

 ```python
 . src/setup.sh
 ```
-For pre-trained AnimateDiffusion, you can follow [this](https://github.com/guoyww/AnimateDiff):
+For the installing intruction of AnimateDiffusion, you can follow [this](https://github.com/guoyww/AnimateDiff):
 ```python
 conda create -n animatediff python==3.10
 conda activate animatediff